KX telephone boxes

+Whilst the updated functionality of the KX housings were praised, the designs were criticised by the Design and Architecture establishment as utilitarian; functionality over form; and stylistically inferior to the red telephone boxes.
+Critics missed the point that in order to make the payphone service profitable and more robust against the constant idle and criminal vandalism BT had asked specifically for housing that cost less to maintain; did not require repainting every two-years; could be accessed by disabled users, children and the elderly (the old GPO kiosks had very heavy doors), and did away with the need for 72 panes of glass, having between 0, 3, and 6 depending on KX model.
+The plan to replace the red boxes was heavily criticised from a heritage perspective, and this led to a successful public campaign by the c20th Society (at the time called 'The Thirties Society' to save many of the red kiosks.
+The c20th Society later ran campaigns to secure the listing of the K8 models in the late 2000's and in 2024, campaigned for the listing of a handful of KX models for their important contribution to public telecommunications - and indeed, because the arrival of the KX models caused the initial campaign to list the older red GPO kiosks.

 Most of the main KX series had their branding livery revamped after BT changed their corporate logo in 1991.
 Occasionally old branding resurface on elevations hidden for decades when one of a pair of kiosks is removed.
 Production of the KX100/200/300 range stopped in 1996 when the KX+ was launched, attempting to address the criticisms that the original KX100 had received by lowering the door handle, brightening the interior and enlarging the upper windows.
 The biggest revision was the addition of a red roof dome - reminiscent of older phone boxes.
 Later versions of the KX+ incorporated broadband connection and blue domes.
 BT was reported to have stopped making enclosed telephone boxes altogether in 2001.
 From 2007 BT Payphones continued to be installed in modified KX100/KX+ that had been converted to ATM cash-dispensers.
 From 2007 BT started to introduce the semi-open JCDecaux advert pillar called the ST6 (Street Talk 6).
 Later advertising pillars followed, with side mounted keypad public phones, then digital touchscreens.